Facts & Figures

 Rocky Mountain Poison and Drug Center

-Behavioral Health Services manages Denver CARES, a 100-bed, non-medical facility, which provides a safe setting for more than 27,000 detoxifying public inebriates each year.
+Behavioral Health and Addiction Services manages Denver CARES, a 100-bed, non-medical facility, which provided a safe setting for more than 28,000 detoxifying episodes in 2015.

 Among 121 leading academic hospitals in the US (University

 HealthSystem Consortium), Denver Health has ranked in the

 best ten percent for inpatient survival for seven consecutive